RAFALAMAO/ORB_SLAM3_NOETIC/README.md

   >
 </p>

-ORBSLAM3 adapted for Ubuntu 20 and ROS Noetic if neccesary.
+ORBSLAM3 adapted for Ubuntu 20.04 and ROS Noetic.

 # Install modified Pangolin
 I added Pangolin version compatible with Ubuntu 20 and ORB_SLAM3, so, we need to install it.